 In fact, we have only calculated for the 3 strongest potential WSD interferers.
 If more WSDs were to be included, the separation distances would become greater (see the next section).

-This again means: if the cumulative, multiple interference effect cannot be taken into account in terms of a stricter single entry e.i.r.p. limit (using a ‘margin’), then minimum distances between fixed WSD transmit antennas must be mandated.
+This again means: if the cumulative, multiple interference effect cannot be taken into account in terms of a stricter single entry eirp limit (using a ‘margin’), then minimum distances between fixed WSD transmit antennas must be mandated.

 Reduced power WSDs

-In this section we consider what happens if the WSD network is operating at a reduced e.i.r.p. that is, we investigate to what extent the mutual separation distances between the WSD base stations can be reduced if lower e.i.r.p.s are used.
-In particular, the WSD mutual separation distances calculated above (on the basis of 3 interferers) will be found in this situation to be too small for the case of 0 dB reduction in maximum permitted e.i.r.p.
+In this section we consider what happens if the WSD network is operating at a reduced e.i.r.p. that is, we investigate to what extent the mutual separation distances between the WSD base stations can be reduced if lower eirps are used.
+In particular, the WSD mutual separation distances calculated above (on the basis of 3 interferers) will be found in this situation to be too small for the case of 0 dB reduction in maximum permitted eirp.

 We use part of a WSD network as shown in Figure 61.
 Note that the network may not necessarily consist of a particular adjacent channel; there could be a ‘mixture’, as long as LIM is not exceeded at 20 m distance.